Skip to content

 Shadow Automation.
 Managers also face the challenge of employees quietly automating their work but hiding the productivity gains to avoid increased quotas.
 This creates a “cat-and-mouse” game that erodes trust and obscures true capacity.

 The middle management crisis is one of the least discussed and most consequential dynamics of enterprise AI adoption.
 These are the people responsible for translating executive AI strategy into operational reality — and they are doing it without support, recognition, or adequate tooling.
+The capacity they are exercising is precisely the one the inversion makes scarce: the Translator who can hold the codified mandate and the human reality in the same head and reconcile them.
+It is irreducibly human, structurally undervalued, and being burned out instead of built.
+That is the moat being eroded in plain sight, mistaken for an HR cost.

 Practitioner Sentiment: AI Fatigue